flloschy/minecraft-fabric-docker/README.md

 ## Change server version
 go to `start.sh` and replace the fabric download link your desired version.
 You will also need to change the name of the file!

+> This is a primary personal repository.
+I will not promise any update or help with issues, I might still, just no promises